f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Audit Logging
 =============

 F5OS has the ability to log all configuration changes and access to the F5OS layer in audit logs.
-In versions prior to F5OS-A 1.4.0, all access and configuration changes are logged in one of two separate **audit.log** files, which reside in the in one of the following paths in the F5OS filesystem when logged in as root; **/var/F5/system/log/audit.log** or **/var/log/audit/audit.log**.
+In versions prior to F5OS-A 1.4.0, all access and configuration changes are logged in one of two separate **audit.log** files.
+The files reside in the in one of the following paths in the F5OS filesystem when logged in as root; **/var/F5/system/log/audit.log** or **/var/log/audit/audit.log**.
 If you are logged into the F5OS CLI as admin, then the actual paths are simplified to **log/system/audit.log** and **/log/host/audit/audit.log**.

-add root paths

 In versions prior to F5OS-A 1.4.0, the audit.log files may only be viewed locally within the F5OS layer, the audit logs cannot be sent to a remote syslog location.
-F5OS-A 1.4.0 adds the ability to allow audit.log entires to be redirected to a remote syslog location, as well as changing the log format to match standard F5OS syslog format.
+F5OS-A 1.4.0 adds the ability to allow audit.log entires to be redirected to a remote syslog location, as well as changing the log format to conform to standard F5OS syslog format fo all audit related eventd.
 Details on the two different implementations are below.

 Viewing Audit Logs via F5OS CLI (F5OS-A 1.4.0 and Later)
 --------------------------------------------------------